typedb/typedb-docs/_09-query/02-get-query.md

 If no variable is specified after `get`, all variables specified in the `match` clause will be returned.

-## Limiting Results
+## Limit the Answers
-To limit the number of results to be returned, we use the `limit` keyword followed by the number to which results are to be limited.
+We can chose to limit the number of answers in the results.
+To do this, we use the `limit` keyword followed by the desired number of answers.

 <div class="gtabs dark" data-parse-to-html="true">